 I wrote about train delays, cancellations and how to seek compensation where I was promised a full refund, and this is part 2 of the saga I had with Trainline

-I should know by now at my age that I was being somewhat naive and optimistic to expect such efficiency in resolving any dispute, which is evidenced in my book and various blogs on this website.
+I should know by now at my age that I was being somewhat naïve and optimistic to expect such efficiency in resolving any dispute, which is evidenced in my book and blogs on this website.

-So, without boring you with endless e-mails, I e-mailed this individual who promised me with a refund on 10/01/2018;
+So, without boring you with endless emails, I emailed this individual who promised me with a refund;

 I posted the tickets by recorded delivery on 4 January, which I believe you have received now.